-Think of headings as an outline or table of contents for your webpage.
-If a user only reads the headings on your page, it will describe the main topics and purpose of your webpage.
+Think of headings as an outline or table of contents for your webpage or document.
+If a user only reads the headings, they should understand the structure and purpose of the content

 Heading 1 <h1>